MontyCoder0701/uandi-library/README.md

 # UandiWorkspace

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project holds `uandi` (component library made with Tailwind for Angular), and `uandi-usage` (application that holds usage examples of the components).

 ## Development server